 Sometimes grassy swales occur naturally in nature, often around small trees, but manmade ones are essentially a lower level of ground or a gradual slope that allows any excess water to run off and drain away keeping it out of the way of your growing areas.
 They were first created to reduce the damage from storm water and drain or river overspills in particularly bad weather.

 It’s made by digging a ditch like area and piling up the dirt to direct storm water wherever you need it to go.

 Install a French drain

-If all else fails and you find that you have a more serious water logging drainage problem in your garden, you could have a ‘French drain’ installed.
+If all else fails and you find that you have a more serious water logging drainage problem in your garden then you could have a ‘French drain’ installed.
 This system is essentially an extra underground drain pipe.

-A trench is dug that can either be filled with gravel, sand or rocks or even a pipe that made up of a perforated materials.
+A trench is dug that can either be filled with gravel, sand, rocks or even a pipe that is made up of a perforated materials.
 The pipe option works particularly well if you are getting a lot of water.

 Once installed, water filters down beneath the materials keeping it away from ground level and the foundations of buildings.